cariboulabs/cariboulite/README.md

 So, if you intend to use CaribouLite on RPI5 please don't - it won't work.
 Why was the SMI interface deprecated by Broadcomm (either from its hardware or kernel SW support)?
 Most probably due to the same reason this interface was not documented in the first place - no interest in supporting a high-speed external interface within the 40-pin connector.

 Edit: The workaround we are working to support RPI5 anyway - trying to utilize the Display and Camera I/O pins from the 40-pin connector to stream information - FPGA + Kernel module adaptation.
+Edit2: A unofficial developer (Matteo Serva) is working on supporting the RPI5 by leveraging multiple SPI interfaces

 # Getting Started & Installation
 Use the following steps to install the CaribouLite on your choice of RPI board